Sparse Nonnegative Tensor Factorization and Completion with Noisy Observations: Numerical Results

-The recovery performance of different methods versus $r$ is also analyzed, where $\textup{SR} = 0.5$ and $r$ varies from $5$ to $40$ with step size $5$ for additive Gaussian noise and Laplace noise, and from $5$ to $30$ with step size $5$ for Poisson observations.
-Again we set $b=2$, and $\sigma=0.1$ and $\tau=0.1$ for Gaussian noise and Laplace noise, respectively.
-It can be seen from Figure \ref{DiffrennoiseR} that the relative errors obtained by the tensor-based method are lower than those obtained by the matrix-based method for the three noise models.
-Besides, we can observe that REs increase when $r$ increases for both matrix- and tensor-based methods.
-Again the tensor-based method performs better than the matrix-based method for different $r$ and noise observations.
-Compared with Poisson observations, the improvements of the tensor-based method are much more for the additive Gaussian noise and Laplace noise.
+The recovery performance of different methods versus $r$ is discussed in Figure \ref{DiffrennoiseR}, where $\textup{SR} = 0.5$ and $r$ varies from $5$ to $40$ with step size $5$ for additive Gaussian noise and Laplace noise, and from $5$ to $30$ with step size $5$ for Poisson observations.
+Again we set $b=2$, and $\sigma=0.1$ and $\tau=0.1$ for additive Gaussian noise and Laplace noise, respectively.
+It can be seen from this figure that the REs obtained by the tensor-based method are lower than those obtained by the matrix-based method for the three noise models.
+Besides, we can observe that the REs increase when $r$ increases for both matrix- and tensor-based methods.
+Again the tensor-based method performs better than the matrix-based method for different $r$ and noise observations in terms of REs.
+Compared with Poisson observations, the improvements of the tensor-based method are much more for additive Gaussian noise and Laplace noise.

 In Figure \ref{DiffrennoiseSize}, we test different sizes $n:=n_1=n_2=n_3$ of tensors, and vary $n$ from $50$ to $500$ with step size $50$, where $\textup{SR}=0.5$, the sparse ratio $s=0.3$, $r=10$, and $b=2$.
-Here we set $\sigma=0.1$ for Gaussian noise and $\tau=0.1$ for Laplace noise, respectively.
-It can be observed from this figure that the relative errors of the tensor-based method are smaller than those of the matrix-based method for different noise distributions.
-The relative errors of both matrix- and tensor-based methods decrease as $n$ increases.
-Furthermore, for different size $n$ of the testing tensors, the improvements of relative errors of the tensor-based method for Gaussian noise and Laplace noise are much more than those for Poisson observations.
+Here we set $\sigma=0.1$ for additive Gaussian noise and $\tau=0.1$ for additive Laplace noise, respectively.
+It can be observed from this figure that the REs of the tensor-based method are smaller than those of the matrix-based method for different noise distributions.
+The REs of both matrix- and tensor-based methods decrease as $n$ increases.
+Furthermore, for different size $n$ of the testing tensors, the improvements of REs of the tensor-based method for additive Gaussian noise and additive Laplace noise are much more than those for Poisson observations.